Porsche 911 RSR: Porsche 991 RSR

 The engine itself was also new.
 It was still a naturally aspirated engine based on the engine generation of the 911 GT3 R and 911 GT3 Cup with direct injection.
-Depending on the size of the restrictor, the 4.0-liter boxer six-cylinder developed around 375 kW (510 hp).
+Depending on the size of the restrictor, the 4.0-liter flat six-cylinder developed around 375 kW (510 hp).
 Contrary to the trend in the GTE class towards turbo engines, Porsche opted for the naturally aspirated engine due to the weight disadvantage of 15 kg-40 kg for turbo technology and the space and cooling requirements.
 Furthermore, the tank of the 991 RSR was installed in the front of the car and not in the center of the vehicle, as with thoroughbred mid-engine cars.
 A more pronounced balance shift depending on the level is therefore still given.
 Instead of the previous MacPherson struts with simple wishbones, a wheel suspension with double wishbones was used on the front axle.
 In addition, a new cockpit and a collision avoidance system were introduced, with which the faster prototypes can be recognized early on, on a monitor in the cockpit, even in the dark.

 The Manthey Racing team achieved a double victory in the GTE Pro class at the 2018 24 Hours of Le Mans.
 The team also won the FIA World Endurance Championship in the 2018–19 season.

 As part of the 2019 Goodwood Festival of Speed, Porsche presented another new development of the Porsche 911 RSR based on the 991.2, although production of the series model was discontinued at the end of 2019 and the first copies of the successor 992 were sold.
 The concept of the 2017 GTE model remained, but 95 percent were redeveloped to evolve the vehicle.
 Only components such as headlights, brakes, clutch, driver's seat and parts of the chassis were taken over from the predecessor unchanged.
 The main goal of the development was to improve the road holding in long, medium-fast corners.
 In addition, the exhaust system has been changed to two tailpipes that end at the side in front of the rear wheels.
 The exhaust solution of the 2017 model was only an emergency solution, as scraps of rubber collected on the exhaust of the original variant could ignite.
 The central rear protruding exhaust pipes, however, had the disadvantage that they could be damaged quickly in a duel.
 The design of the diffuser was also restricted by the central arrangement.
 The new exhaust gas routing has advantages in terms of weight, aerodynamics and vehicle contact on the racetrack.
 In addition, the naturally aspirated six-cylinder boxer engine was enlarged to 4.2 l displacement with almost the same output in order to improve torque development.